gBloxy/Asteroid-Sprint/README.md

 ## Contributing

-If you encounter any issues, have suggestions, or need support, please don't hesitate to reach out by creating an issue in the repository.
+If you encounter any issues, have suggestions, or need support, please don't hesitate to reach out by creating an issue in the repository or leaving a comment on itch.io.
 All feedbacks are welcome.

 ## Credits

-This game and all its images were created by g_Bloxy.
+This game was created by g_Bloxy.
 The spaceship fire trail is a customized version of the [fire vfx](https://github.com/kadir014/pygame-vfx) of @kadir014 on github.
 The death particles are a customized version of the [vfx](https://github.com/eliczi/vfx) of @eliczi on github.
 Font used : [orbitron](https://www.theleagueofmoveabletype.com/orbitron) from the league of moveable type.
 Music used : Screen Saver from Kevin MacLeod ([incompetech.com](https://incompetech.com))
-You can find all licenses in the licenses folder.
+You can find all licenses in the `licenses` folder.

+## LICENSE

+The game is licensed under the GPL-3.0 license - See the `LICENSE` file for details.